Everything You Need to Know About AWS Penetration Testing Report

 • Documentation and Inventory

-• DDoS layered defence
+• DDoS layered defense

 • Malicious code controls